withastro/docs/src/pages/en/tutorial/5-astro-api/index.md

 <Goals>
   - listed of all your blog posts on your Blog page
-  - created new `tag` pages to view all posts containing a certain tag
+  - created dynamically-generated `tag` pages
   - added an RSS feed for your blog at `rss.xml`
 </Goals>